Robert O'Brien, Trump's National Security Adviser, Tests Positive For Coronavirus

 "National Security Adviser Robert O'Brien tested positive for COVID-19.
 He has mild symptoms and has been self-isolating and working from a secure location off-site.
 There is no risk of exposure to the president or the vice president.
 The work of the National Security Council continues uninterrupted," the White House said in a statement.
 No further details were immediately available.

 O'Brien is the most senior White House official known to get the virus, and the closest to Trump.
-He is the latest in a number of known cases in the Trump orbit.
+He is the latest person in Trump's orbit to become infected.

-In May, Katie Miller — the spokeswoman for Vice President Mike Pence who is married to a senior Trump adviser – tested positive, as did a military aide who worked as a valet to the president.
-In June, eight members of the campaign's advance team, including two Secret Service agents, tested positive in Tulsa, Oklahoma, just before a Trump rally there.
-Kimberly Guilfoyle, a fundraiser for the campaign and girlfriend of Trump's son Donald Trump Jr., tested positive in early July.
+In May, Katie Miller, the spokeswoman for Vice President Pence who is married to a senior Trump adviser, tested positive, as did a military aide who worked as a valet to the president.
+In June, eight members of the campaign's advance team, including two Secret Service agents, tested positive in Tulsa, Okla., just before a Trump rally there.
+Kimberly Guilfoyle — a fundraiser for the campaign and the girlfriend of Trump's son, Donald Trump Jr. — tested positive in early July.